queite/trivia/README.md

 It develops a Q&A game based on Trivia.

 The user should be able to:
-* Login and have their Gravatar image associated to her profile (if there is one)
+* Login and have their Gravatar image associated to their profile (if there is one)
 * Chose answers for the presented questions
 * See the time to answer the question before it is considered wrong
-* After 5 questions, be redirect to the score page, where the text shown depends on the hits number
+* After 5 questions, be redirected to the score page, where the text shown depends on the hits number
 * View the ranking page
 ---
 🎯 **Objective**: put into practice the following abilities: